 Gaining Registration with the Dietitians Board in New Zealand requires an assessment of your dietetic qualifications and Board Examinations be sat; you must clear each stage successfully to progress to the next.

 Overseas trained dietitians who wish to apply for assessment of their qualifications must:

 - have completed undergraduate and/or postgraduate nutrition and dietetic training of at least four years.

 - hold current registration/credential or can demonstrate eligibility for registration/credential as a dietitian with the dietetic credentialing body in the country of tertiary education or practice.

 - have practised as a dietitian within the last 3 years in the country where the practitioner holds registration/credential, or, have completed their qualification within the past 2 years.

-- meet the Dietitians Board’s English Language requirements for practise as a dietitian in New Zealand
+- meet the Dietitians Board’s English Language Requirements for practice as a dietitian in New Zealand.

 The Dietitians Board is required by law to ensure that all candidates for registration are fit in accordance with sections 15 and 16 of the HPCA Act 2003.